JimmyRaill/KRAKENBOTZYN/ZIN_DEBUG_ANALYSIS.md

 **✅ THE BOT IS WORKING CORRECTLY.**

-Zyn HAS been evaluating the market every 5 minutes for the past 12+ hours.
+Zin HAS been evaluating the market every 5 minutes for the past 12+ hours.
 He has NOT placed trades because market conditions have not met the strategy filters.
 The last 15 evaluations show:

 - **Evaluations 1-3** (most recent): RANGE regime, but price at 59-67% of Bollinger Band (needs ≤40%) with RSI 56-60 (needs <45)
 - **Evaluations 4-15** (earlier): NO_TRADE regime due to ADX >38 (strong trending) with conflicting Higher Timeframe (HTF) signals